-The HJ21 campaign set the explicit goals against which its achievement is appraised.
-It set as many as 70 goals in nine fields (nutrition/diet, physical activities, mental health, tobacco, alcohol, dental health, diabetes, cardiovascular disease and cancer).
+fields(nutrition/diet, physical activities, mental health, tobacco, alcohol, dental health, diabetes, cardiovascular disease and cancer).
 The HJ21 initiative set itemized goals to be achieved by 2010 and requires an interim appraisal in 2005.
 The interim appraisal was disclosed in September 2005 with some disappointing results.
-Not many goals showed improvement since the Prevalence of obesity 20-60 men baseline but showed even worsening.
+Not many goals showed improvement since the baseline but showed even worsening.
 Overall, the outcome of the campaign was far from being satisfactory.